 - In the case of a misdemeanor – The period of prescription shall be 3 years

-- In the case of a simple offence – The period of prescription shall be 1 year
+- In the case of a simple offense – The period of prescription shall be 1 year

-Non-payment of taxes is a misdemeanour under section 183(1) of the Cameroon law on Tax offences (Penal code) and the statute of the limitation period is 3 years as provided for under section 65 (4) of the Criminal procedure code.
+Non-payment of taxes is a misdemeanor under section 183(1) of the Cameroon law on Tax offenses (Penal code) and the statute of the limitation period is 3 years as provided for under section 65 (4) of the Criminal procedure code.